horga83/h19term/h19-readme.txt

  Serial Port
  -----------
- You will require a USB or other serial port, remember to edit .h19termrc and set the correct serial port if you didn't set it on first run.
+ You will require a USB or other serial port.

  I actually mounted my Pi board to the back of the LCD monitor with strong double sided tape so I only have a keyboard and monitor on the desk.

- You of course do not require the Pi to be plugged into the network after the correct packages have been installed.
+ You do not require the Pi to be plugged into the network after the correct packages have been installed.

- In order for the speaker to beep you will need to plug one into the Pi.
+ In order for the speaker to beep you will need to plug one into the Pi audio jack.

  OTHER INFO